-They also promote the consumption of gluten, despite the fact that it’s highly inflammatory, a gut irritant, will spike your blood sugar and hinder any weight loss effort.
+They also promote the consumption of gluten, despite the fact that it’s highly inflammatory and a gut irritant.
+It will spike your blood sugar and hinder any weight loss effort.
 Recipe here.

 And skim milk?
 What is this, the 80s?
-Haven’t we already established that skim milk is a highly processed byproduct of the food industry?
-Not only is skim milk loaded with GMOs and antibiotics, it has no nutritional value.
+The food industry created skim milk as a highly processed byproduct.
+It has no nutritional value.

 If you want a truly healthy meal replacement, use this grass-fed and undenatured whey protein.
 And here’s my video on the ultimate protein shake: